 After chilling remove the ring.
 For the best results, run an icing spatula around the sides before removing.
 This makes sure that no frosting sticks to the ring while removing.
 Press the spatula outwards against the ring while running around the sides.

 If necessary, level the sides of the cake with the spatula.
 Do this by planting the spatula on one side of the cake uprightly and spin around the cake.
 Do this without pushing too much against the cake.

 I decorated my Rainbow Cake with super fluffy meringue to get the most beautiful cloud shape on top.
-If you don't want to decorate your Rainbow Cake with meringue, replace it with whipped cream, or marshmallows, and sprinkles.
+If you don't want to decorate yours with meringue, replace it with whipped cream, or marshmallows, and sprinkles.

 To make this super fluffy and cloud-like meringue, combine egg whites, sugar, and water in a heat-proof bowl.
 Then place the bowl over simmering water and mix until stiff peaks form.
 This will take about 10 minutes.
 Then remove from heat and mix additional 5 minutes until cooled.